Shahinaf23/atlas-document-management/RAILWAY_DEPLOYMENT.md

 3. **Railway automatically detects it's a Node.js app**
 4. **Click "Deploy"**

 **Note:** Railway will use Nixpacks to build your Node.js app automatically.
-The Dockerfile has been removed to prevent Python dependency conflicts.
+I've added `nixpacks.toml` to force Node.js-only builds and prevent any Docker/Python conflicts.

 ### Step 3: Add Database
 1. **In your Railway project dashboard**